I was my mother’s sixth pregnancy, with that information alone you’d assume I’d come from a big family. But I don’t. I’m the youngest of three.

 Growing up with a bereaved parent is celebrating life, celebrating accomplishments big and small.
 Celebrating who we are and who she was.

 My mom was afraid that when my sister passed that everyone would forget her, but no one has.
 And even if everyone else does, the four of us will always remember.
-March 9th will always be spaghetti dinner, another date we will never forget is May 21st.
+March 9th will always be spaghetti dinner, and another date we will never forget is May 21st.
 We will always remember her life.
 She existed and left her own distinct mark on this world.

 Growing up with bereaved parents, teaches you to find value in every moment because in one moment your whole world can be turned upside down.
 It taught me that people change people.
 That true love can truly make it through even the darkest of times.
 My parents will forever be the most strongest, most invincible people I know.
 Not because they weren’t broken during hard times, but because despite being broken they were able to pick up these pieces and be the best parents they could be.